 Splitting—Not Safe for All Drugs TOP

-The study determined the 265 drugs most frequently prescribed at the study hospital and nationally.
-About half of these drugs cannot be split.
+The study identified the 265 drugs most frequently prescribed at the study hospital and nationally.
+About half of the drugs cannot be split.
 These include drugs with the following characteristics:

 Talk to Your Doctor Before You Split Pills TOP

 Do not split pills without first discussing the safety of the practice for each of your medications with your doctor.
 For some patients, pill splitting is unwise, resulting in uneven dosing and ineffective treatment.
 People who have the following issues may want to avoid pill splitting: